Music Video

 Unofficial Music Videos:

 Unofficial, Fan-made Music Videos are usually created by tying the song's existing material from other media, such as Movies or Television Shows, together.
 Kandy Fong made the first known fan video, or songvid, in 1975 by putting still photos from Star Trek into a slide carousel and playing the music along with it.
 Videocassette recorder-produced fan videos quickly followed.
-With the advent of easy distribution over the internet and cheap video-editing software, fan-created videos began to gain wider notice in the late 1990s.
+With the advent of easy distribution over the internet and cheap video-editing software, Fan-made Music Videos began to gain wider notice in the late 1990s.

 The band Placebo received a claymation movie that a South African fan produced for the song "English Summer Rain" in 2004.
 They were so pleased with the outcome that they put it on their DVD of best hits.
 A Flash animation for the Beatles song "Come Together" was featured on The Beatles Blu-ray disc in 2016.